 In the future, there are also plans to build a Krishna conscious educational institution on the temple grounds, called the Bhaktivedanta Soul University.

 “Srila Prabhupada always used to ask, ‘Where is the university that teaches the science of the soul?’” says Madhusudan Hari.
 “So that’s what we’re going to do.
 There will be a number of classrooms where people can learn about Krishna consciousness in a very organized systematic manner.”

-Meanwhile, regular programs held at three different universities are extremely popular, and so far around sixty people have become devotees through them, chanting sixteen rounds and attending the temple.
+Meanwhile, regular programs held at three different universities are extremely popular, and so far around One Hundred people have become devotees through them, chanting sixteen rounds and attending the temple.

 But when the new temple opens, Madhusudan Hari expects growth to increase exponentially.
 “Within one year, I expect the congregation to reach 5,000,” he says.